 - Use the Line-Follower Challenge Presentation, a PowerPoint® file, to teach and conduct the activity.
 Set up a computer/projector to show the presentation to the class.

 - Review the solution program on slides 8-14 to make sure you fully understand the logic used in this program, so as to be able to explain it to students after they have had a chance to try developing their own programs.

 - Arrange for enough computers so you have one for each student group.
 Make sure each computer has the LEGO software loaded.

 With the Students: Line-Follower Challenge

 - Administer the pre-quiz (also slide 2 with answers on slide 3) and discuss the answers as a class after students have filled out the sheets.

-- (slides 5-6) Before students begin the design challenge, provide a refresher on how the light sensor works.
-Explain reflectivity of light and have students explore the TRY ME option on the LEGO intelligent brick and determine the light sensor readings for different surfaces.
-Refer to the How Does the Light Sensor Work? lesson in unit 4: How Do Sensors Work? for numbers related to the light sensor readings for different surfaces.
+- (slides 5-6) Before students begin the design challenge, provide a refresher on how the color sensor works.
+Explain reflectivity of light and have students explore the TRY ME option on the LEGO intelligent brick and determine the color sensor readings for different surfaces.
+Refer to the How Does the Light Sensor Work? lesson in unit 4: How Do Sensors Work? for numbers related to the color sensor readings for different surfaces.
 In general, higher numbers indicate brighter light (as a percentage of light that is the maximum the sensor can read), and lower numbers indicate a lower brightness of light.
 Explain that colors close to white reflect more light and colors close to black reflect less light.

 - Show students the oval-shaped course(s) created on the floor with black tape, prepared as described on slide 7.